Preimage problems for deterministic finite automata: Introduction

-On the other hand, checking whether the automaton is synchronizing (whether there is a word that synchronizes $Q$) can be solved in $\O(|\Sigma|n^2)$ time and space \cite{Cerny1964,Ep1990,Volkov2008Survey} and in $\O(n)$ average time and space for the random binary case~\cite{Berlinkov2016OnTheProbabilityToBeSynchronizable}.
-To this end, we just verify whether all pairs of states are compressible.
-Using the same algorithm, we can determine whether a given subset is compressible.
+On the other hand, checking whether the automaton is synchronizing, i.e.\ whether there is a~word that synchronizes $Q$, can be solved in $\O(|\Sigma|n^2)$ time and space \cite{Cerny1964,Ep1990,Volkov2008Survey} and in $\O(n)$ average time and space when the automaton is randomly chosen ~\cite{Berlinkov2016OnTheProbabilityToBeSynchronizable}.
+To this end, we verify whether all pairs of states are compressible.
+Using the same algorithm, we can determine whether a~given subset is compressible.

-Deciding whether there exists a synchronizing word of a given length is NP-complete \cite{Ep1990} (cf.~\cite{OM2010} for the complexity of the corresponding functional problems), even if the given automaton is binary.
-There exist stronger results, such as NP-completeness of this problem when the automaton is Eulerian and binary \cite{Vorel2017ComplexityEulerian}, which immediately implies that for the class of strongly connected automata the complexity is the same.
+Deciding whether there exists a~synchronizing word of a~given length is NP-complete \cite{Ep1990} (cf.~\cite{OM2010} for the complexity of the corresponding functional problems), even if the given automaton is binary.
+The NP-completeness holds even when the automaton is Eulerian and binary \cite{Vorel2017ComplexityEulerian}, which immediately implies that for the class of strongly connected automata the complexity is the same.

-However, deciding whether there exists a word that only compresses a subset still can be solved in $\O(|\Sigma|n^2)$ time, as for every pair of states we can compute a shortest word that compresses the pair.
+However, deciding whether there exists a~word of a~given length that only compresses a~subset still can be solved in $\O(|\Sigma|n^2)$ time, as for every pair of states we can compute a~shortest word that compresses the pair.

-The problems have been also studied in other settings than DFAs.
-We refer to~\cite{Martyugin2014ComputationalComplexity,Rystsov1983PolynomialCompleteProblems} for the cases of NFA and PDFA (\emph{partial deterministic finite automata}), and to~\cite{GLS2014SynchronizingStrategies} for the partial observability setting.
-Finally, in~\cite{BondarVolkov2016CompletelyReachableAutomata} the problem of reachability of a given subset in a DFA has been studied.
+The problems related to images have been also studied in other settings for both complexity and the bounds on the length of the shortest words, for example, in the case of a~nondeterministic automaton \cite{Rystsov1983PolynomialCompleteProblems}, in the case of a~partial deterministic finite automaton \cite{Martyugin2014ComputationalComplexity}, in the partial observability setting for various kinds of automata \cite{GLS2014SynchronizingStrategies}, and for the reachability of a~given subset in the case of a~deterministic finite automaton \cite{BondarVolkov2016CompletelyReachableAutomata,GonzeJungers2018OnCompletelyReachable}.

-\subsection{Extending a subset and our contributions}
+\subsection{Extending a~subset and our contributions}

-In contrast to the problems related to images (compression), the complexity of the problems related to preimages has not been well studied.
-In the paper, we fill this gap.
+In contrast to the problems related to images (compression), the complexity of the problems related to preimages has not been thoroughly studied in the literature.
+In the paper, we fill this gap and give a~comprehensive analysis of all basic cases.
 We study three families of problems.
-As we noted before, extending is equivalent to shrinking the complement, hence we deal only with the extending word problems.
+As noted before, extending is equivalent to shrinking the complementary subset, hence we need to deal only with the extending word problems.
+Similarly, totally extending words are equivalent to avoiding the complement, thus we do not need to consider avoiding a set of states separately.